codetesla51/bait-box/readme.md

 # Bait Box

-**Bait Box** is a PHP and Python-based phishing script designed for educational purposes.
+**Bait Box** is a PHP-based phishing script designed for educational purposes.
 This script enables users to create phishing templates, manage tunneling with Serveo, and customize their own forms. **Use it responsibly.**

-## Disclaimer ⚠️
+## Disclaimer

 This script was created **for educational purposes only** and should be used wisely.
 Any misuse of this tool, including illegal activities, is not the responsibility of the script's creator.
 You are solely responsible for your actions when using this script.